AyushKatiyar13/authen-api/README.md

-Here’s a detailed README file for your authentication and authorization API project:

 # Authentication & Authorization API

 Welcome to my Authentication and Authorization API repository!
 This project serves as a robust solution for user authentication, providing essential features for secure login and user management.
 Below, you'll find details about the technologies used, project structure, and how to get started.